Single view or opinion

 Reserve (1st floor, Reserve desk)

-(Please keep in mind, as a general rule, electronic books owned by specific CUNY libraries other than John Jay are most probably only available to John Jay students onsite--within that owning library.
-Ebooks marked CUNY are available online to all CUNY students.)
+(Please keep in mind, as a general rule, electronic books owned by specific CUNY libraries other than John Jay are most probably only available to John Jay students onsite--within that owning library using their computers.
+Ebooks marked CUNY should be available online to all CUNY students.)

 Please see our Ebooks library guide for more information for finding and using electronic books.